Abhishek22K/Spotify/README.md

 - Navigate through the song list and click on any song to play it.

 ## Screenshots
-Include screenshots of your project to give users a visual overview.
-For example:
 ![Screenshot of Spotify Clone](![Screenshot 2024-08-07 115751](https://github.com/user-attachments/assets/27e67b42-b3a9-46cf-9836-e0a5b6590930)
-)

 ## Contributing
 If you would like to contribute to this project, please follow these steps: